mjggibson4/mjggibson4.github.io/readme.md

 ![alt text](https://github.com/mjggibson4/mjggibson4.github.io/blob/master/ParameterMenu.png "Logo Title Text 1")

 Once these parameters have been defined, click apply.
 These parameters must be postive integers and an internal check occurs to verify this is the case.
 If this is not the case, a warning is displayed on the screen.

+2. Run the Model

+Select the Model and Click Run.
+A within the canvas of the window, the agents will be observed moving around the domain.

 ## Standards